AbdulsProjects/Student_Debt_Repayment_Calc/README.md

 An example input with a changing salary is: x = Debt(900000, 0.075, {0:25000, 10:50000}, plan = 2, duration = 30)

+The __str__ returns the inputted information.
+The default_payments method calculates the amount payed over the debt duration, and returns information on how much was payed and the year payments cease.